fabrylab/clickpoints/docs/api.rst

 This will open an existing project file called ``project.cdb``.

 .. note::
-    The `Examples <examples.html>`_ section demonstrates the use of the API with various examples and provides a good starting point to write custom evaluations.
+    The :doc:`Examples` section demonstrates the use of the API with various examples and provides a good starting point to write custom evaluations.

 Database Models